Image source:

 Important Events

-In a significant development, SENASA has recently assumed control of the Argentine Food Code.
-This transition underscores its authority and responsibility in food regulation throughout Argentina, particularly affecting the dairy sector.
-This move marks a pivotal step in SENASA's mission to effectively shape and enforce food safety standards.
+Recently, SENASA has assumed control of the Argentine Food Code, highlighting its authority and responsibility in food regulation, which significantly affects the dairy sector.
+This transition marks an important step in the agency's mission to enforce food safety standards effectively.

 Company Plans

-Looking forward, SENASA intends to continue its collaboration with ANMAT (National Administration of Drugs, Foods and Medical Devices) to enhance food safety protocols.
-This involves updating and enforcing standards that align with the latest industry developments and consumer safety demands.
-The agency is committed to ensuring comprehensive regulatory oversight to maintain high standards of food safety.
+SENASA plans to continue its collaboration with ANMAT (National Administration of Drugs, Foods and Medical Devices) to enhance food safety protocols.
+This collaboration involves updating and enforcing standards that align with current industry developments and consumer safety demands, with a focus on comprehensive regulatory oversight.

 Recent Activities

-Recently, SENASA has been involved in overseeing the importation of bulls at Argentina's quarantine facility.
-These animals arrived at Ezeiza International Airport on October 7 and were transported to the facility for a 30-day period of veterinary oversight.
-Following this period, they will be relocated to semen extraction centers.
+Recently, SENASA has been active in overseeing the importation of bulls at Argentina's quarantine facility.
+These animals arrived at Ezeiza International Airport on October 7 and are currently under a 30-day period of veterinary oversight before being relocated to semen extraction centers.